Attending MW21 Online FAQs

 Due to the restrictions in place regarding the COVID-19 pandemic, handing out physical promotional materials is prohibited in most circumstances.
 Please contact us at email@example.com for questions concerning promotional items and conference “swag.”

 What kinds of equipment can I bring?

-You can bring projector, screen, large monitor, laptop, etc. You can order the equipment through designated AV and Exhibiting company listed under the Exhibit page on our website.
+You can bring a projector, screen, large monitor, laptop, etc. You can order the equipment through the designated AV and Exhibiting company listed under the Exhibit page on our website.